 Abstract: We offer comprehensive evidence of preferences for ideological congruity when people engage with politicians, pundits, and news organizations on social media.
 Using four years of data (2016-2019) from a random sample of 1.5 million Twitter users, we examine three behaviors studied separately to date: (a) following of in-group vs. out-group elites, (b) sharing in-group vs. out-group information (retweeting), and (c) commenting on the shared information (quote tweeting).
 We find the majority of users (60%) do not follow any political elites.
 Those who do, follow in- group elite accounts at much higher rates than out-group accounts (90% vs. 10%), share information from in-group elites 13 times more frequently than from out-group elites, and often add negative comments to the shared out-group information.
 Conservatives are twice as likely as liberals to share in-group vs. out-group content.
 These patterns are robust, emerge across issues and political elites, and regardless of users’ ideological extremity.

-Using Social Media Data to Reveal Patterns of Policy Engagement in State Legislatures (Forthcoming)
+Using Social Media Data to Reveal Patterns of Policy Engagement in State Legislatures (2022)

 (with Julya Payson, Jonathan Nagler, Richard Bonneau, and Joshua A. Tucker)